When you have your first or only child, hearing all of the horror stories about parenting a teen might seem so far off.

 Every parent goes through these phases with their children.
 Some more severe than others.

-Know that it’s a journey.
+Just know that it’s a journey.

-There will be ebbs and flows.
+Hence, there will be ebbs and flows.

 There will be times that your little boy is back and wants to cuddle with you and have you read to him.